All About Ants

 - Ants are highly social creatures.
 They save the lives of injured companions, maintain a shared immune system through the exchange of saliva, and collaboratively create structures with their bodies to move from one branch or rock to another.

 - Ants play a crucial role in nature.
 They aerate the forest soil, enrich it with nutrients, and help spread plant seeds.
-Additionally, they consume dead animals, which helps prevent the spread of diseases.
+They consume dead animals, which helps prevent the spread of diseases.
 They even pollinate cocoa plants and heal injured trees.

 - Ants are among the few animals that use tools.
 They construct stairs out of sand.